Slowburn-Movies/slowburn-movies.github.io/_posts/2026-03-14-the-drama-wedding-pop-up.md

   <figcaption>Slowburn at The Drama event.</figcaption>
 </figure>

 Around 10:15am or so, a line of blacked out SUVs pulled into the parking lot.
 Alana Haim (<cite>Licorice Pizza</cite>, <cite>One Battle After Another</cite>) exited one car and entered the chapel.
 Following soon behind, Zendaya (<cite>Euphoria</cite>, <cite>Challengers</cite>, <cite>Dune</cite>) did the same.
 In a funny surprise, the crowd was essentially rendered speechless.
-No one was brave enough to make a peep as she glided by into the building.
+No one was brave enough to make a peep as she effortlessly glided by, into the building.

-They joined the wedding inside while the crowd outside mingled about.
-After the wedding, they came back out and took official photos.
-A few were brave enough to utter some I Love You's this time.
+Alana and Zendaya joined the wedding inside, acting as witnesses and helping to officiate in some capacity, while the crowd outside mingled about.
+After the wedding, they came back out and took official photos in front of the signage.
+The newlyweds appeared from the chapel and the actors cheered, the crowd joining in.
+Alana and Zendaya made their exit.
+A few were brave enough to utter some "I love you's" this time.

+<cite>The Drama</cite> releases on April 3rd of this year.

 <figure>
   <img src="/assets/images/the-drama-poster.webp" alt="Robert Pattinson and Zendaya sitting together.
 Zendaya holding up her hand showing an engagement ring on it.">
   <figcaption>The Drama poster.</figcaption>
 </figure>

-<cite>The Drama</cite> releases on April 3rd of this year.